G-typical Witt vectors with coefficients and the norm: Isotropy separation and Mackey functors

 \subsection{Isotropy separation of Mackey functors}

-Recall that a $G$-Mackey functor $\underline{M}$ is an assignment of an abelian group $M(H)$ to each transitive $G$-set $G/H$, together with maps $\text{tr}_K^H$, $\text{res}_K^H$, $c_g$ between these groups.
-These maps satisfy certain axioms, see for example \cite{webb_guide_2000}.\footnote{Note Webb writes $I^H_K$ for $\text{tr}^H_K$ and $R^H_K$ for $\text{res}^H_K$.} Given a $G$-spectrum $Y$ the assignment $G/H \mapsto \pi^H_0(Y)$ has a canonical Mackey functor structure, and we denote the resulting Mackey functor by $\underline{\pi}_0(Y)$.
+Recall that a $G$-Mackey functor $\underline{M}$ can be defined as an assignment of an abelian group $M(H)$ to each transitive $G$-set $G/H$, together with maps $\text{tr}_K^H$, $\text{res}_K^H$, $c_g$ between these groups.
+These maps satisfy certain axioms; see standard references \cite{bouc_green_1997, webb_guide_2000} for the axioms and other ways to define Mackey functors.\footnote{Note Webb writes $I^H_K$ for $\text{tr}^H_K$ and $R^H_K$ for $\text{res}^H_K$.} We will work with the box product of Mackey functors defined by Lewis in \cite{lewis_theory_nodate}, see also \cite{luca_algebra_1996} for descriptions of the box product in terms of other definitions of Mackey functors.

+Given a $G$-spectrum $Y$ the assignment $G/H \mapsto \pi^H_0(Y)$ has a canonical Mackey functor structure, and we denote the resulting Mackey functor by $\underline{\pi}_0(Y)$.
 As a result, the isotropy separation techniques we discussed for spectra have purely algebraic analogues for Mackey functors.
+The contents of this subsection is well-known, but we recall it in detail in order to introduce notation compatible with the rest of the paper.